 Dale: The people you are referring to are called hipsters, Hank.
 They walk slowly because they've got nowhere to be, man.

-Mordecai from Regular Show shows traits of this, although "This Is My Jam" made it pretty clear.
+- Episodes like "This Is My Jam" made it pretty clear.

 Mordecai: You can't touch music.
 But music can touch you.

-Also from the same episode:
+- Also from the same episode:

-Mordecai (regarding Brain Explosion, his favorite band): Yeah, you probably have never heard of them.
+Mordecai: (Regarding Brain Explosion, his favorite band) Yeah, you probably have never heard of them.
 You gotta be in the know to know, y'know?

-In "Camping Can Be Cool" he mentions he went to art school at some point while talking to Margaret, but he most likely dropped out.
+- In "Camping Can Be Cool" he mentions he went to art school at some point while talking to Margaret, but he most likely dropped out.

-Zoey from Total Drama Island has hints of this.
+- Zoey from Total Drama has hints of this.
 Specifically, her audition tape to get on the show mentions that she wanted to go to indie movie theaters, wear retro clothes and horn-rimmed glasses- basically thinking that acting like a hipster might make her different enough just to be noticed by others.
 She's really just a normal, sometimes overly-friendly girl filled with good intentions who tries her hardest to make friends since she has none where she comes from.

-In Sym-Bionic Titan, the members of the Disenfranchised band, particularly Ian, come off as this way as they kick Lance out of their band claiming that he's "attracting the wrong kind of audience."
+- In Sym-Bionic Titan, the members of the Disenfranchised band, particularly Ian, come off as this way as they kick Lance out of their band claiming that he's "attracting the wrong kind of audience."